 Yesterday I visited these three fantastic Wentworth Gardens in South Yorkshire.
-I have a vague connection to them as I grew up in this area and went to Wentworth village on a regular basis.
+I have a vague connection to them as I grew up in this area and visited Wentworth village on a regular basis.
 When my elder sister married she and her husband lived in Wentworth, so I have fond memories.

 If you visit Yorkshire you really must add these to your itinerary.
 They too are all connected, being in the same family, albeit with some cousinly rivalry.

 Stainborough Hall and estate was bought by Thomas Wentworth in 1708 in retaliation for not having inherited (as he expected to) Wentworth Woodhouse estate which is a few miles away.
-Wentworth Woodhouse was willed to a cousin instead.
+Wentworth Woodhouse was willed to a distant cousin instead.

 Thomas re-named Stainborough Hall, Wentworth Castle.

 Wentworth Castle Gardens near Barnsley have recently been re-opened to the public.